If you’re a Reiki practitioner wanting to champion Reiki in health care, chances are you’re looking for studies that prove Reiki.

 INTRODUCTION to MEDICAL REIKI WEBINAR

 Have you been waiting for online training to help you bring Reiki into hospitals and other health care settings?
 Wait no more.
-The Introduction to Medical Reiki Webinar will give you skills and strategies to get you started in health care.
-Let’s get Reiki where it is needed, and raise the professionalism of our practice.
+The Introduction to Medical Reiki recorded training will give you skills and strategies to get you started in health care.
+Let’s get Reiki practice where it is needed, and raise the professionalism of our practice.
 Click here to learn more.